3D-e-Chem/knime-silicos-it/README.md

 Configuration files to run Continuous Integration builds on Linux (Travis-CI), OS X (Travis-CI) and Windows (AppVeyor) are present.

 See `./.travis.yml` file how to trigger a Travis-CI build for every push or pull request.
-Also see `./.travis.yml` file how to upload coverage to https://www.codacy.com .

 See `./appveyor.yml` file how to run on https://www.appveyor.com .

 # Development